Walby12/Pluto/README.md

 # PLUTO

 Stack Based Language written in go-lang.
-This is my first compiler so dont expect anything good
+This is my first compiler so dont expect anything good.
->>>>>>> 581c932be9cab8e078fafbc5135c950b2fa8fb69
+The language is in active development.

 ## Quick Start